-Kelly, Barge Lady Cruises Creative Director, and resident resident foodie, reveals her epicurean secrets to a hospitable evening of French indulgence!
+Barge Lady Cruises Creative Director and resident foodie, Kelly, reveals her epicurean secrets to a hospitable evening of French indulgence!

-One of the things I look forward to most when going on a barge cruise but of course – is the Cheese course!
-I dream of French cheese beforehand, on board I take healthy portions of each cheese… often times seconds of my favorites and when I am back home, I pine for it.
-Over the past ten years, thirty four cruises and too many (yet never enough) cheeses to count – I have honed my preferences, picked up tips and a go-to gougeres recipe, that will surely galvanize your guests!
+One of the things I look forward to most when going on a barge cruise but of course – is the cheese course!
+I dream of French cheese beforehand, onboard I take healthy portions of each cheese… oftentimes seconds of my favorites, and when I am back home, I pine for it.
+Over the past ten years, thirty-plus cruises and too many (yet never enough) cheeses to count – I have honed my preferences, picked up tips and a go-to gougeres recipe, that will surely galvanize your guests!

 Tips for Creating the Consummate Cheese Board

 - Don’t serve too many cheeses – While a large selection is nice, a thoughtful selection is even better.
-Three to five cheeses is a good amount – personally I try to offer one cow’s milk, one goat’s milk and one sheep’s milk when possible.
+I recommend an assortment of three to five cheeses, offering one cow’s milk, one goat’s milk, and one sheep’s milk when possible.

 - Respect the cheese – Leave the rind on and NEVER serve cold cheese.
 Nothing makes me cringe quite like cheese served straight out of the refrigerator.
 The fatty goodness that is cheese is best served at room temperature, releasing the full flavor.
 Keeping it wrapped in it’s packaging so it doesn’t dry out, let your cheese sit for one to two hours before serving.
 Exception: fresh cheeses – 30 minutes should suffice.

 - Presentation counts – Use a board or tray large enough to provide easy access to each cheese and when possible a knife for each cheese to keep flavors from intermingling.
 When presenting your cheese board, start with the most mild cheese and work your way to the most pungent.